According to this thread on Quora, there are some hidden secrets you should look out for on your next trip to Disneyland.

 2. Ask for the special tender seat on the Disneyland railroad.

 Approach the conductor at Main Street Station and ask if you can ride it.
 Once the next train comes, you’ll be escorted past security to the front of the tender where there is a special (albeit small) seat for two.

 3. Go see the park bench where Walt Disney originally conceived of the idea of Disneyland.

 In the foyer of “Great Moments with Mr. Lincoln,” there is a park bench where Walt came up with the idea while watching his daughters play.
 This is the Griffith Park bench, and nearby is one of the actual carousel horses that his daughters used to ride.

 4. If you ask nicely, you can ask to pilot the Mark Twain Riverboat.

 You’ll be directed to the wheelhouse, where you’ll be allowed to steer the boat (which is on a track) and blow the whistle.
 You’ll even get a special certificate afterwards.

-5. When the park first opens, go to the Main Street Station and ask for a reservation to ride in the Lily Belle train car.
+5. When the park first opens, go to the Main Street Station and ask for a reservation to ride in the Lilly Belle train car.

 “This train car is named after Walt’s wife, who helped design it.
 It is lavishly decorated.”
-Can you believe they’d let a schmuck like you ride Lily Belle’s train car??
+Can you believe they’d let a schmuck like you ride Lilly Belle’s train car??